Mishneh Torah - Preface Introduction | Positive Commandments | Negative Commandments | Structure of the 14 Books |

 1 All the commandments that were given to Moshe at Sinai were given together with their interpretation, as it is written "and I will give thee the Tables of Stone, and the Law, and the Commandment" (Exodus 24,12).
 "Law" is the Written Law; and "Commandment" is its interpretation: We were commanded to fulfill the Law, according to the Commandment.
 And this Commandment is what is called the Oral Law.

-2 The whole of the Law was written down by Moshe Our Teacher before his death, in his own hand.
+2 The whole of the Law was written down by Moshe Our Teacher before he died, in his own hand.
 He gave a scroll of the Law to each tribe; and he put another scroll by the Ark for a witness, as it is written "take this book of the Law, and put it by the side of the Ark of the Covenant of the LORD your God, that it may be there for a witness against thee" (Deuteronomy 31,26).

 3 But the Commandment, which is the interpretation of the Law--he did not write it down, but gave orders concerning it to the elders, to Yehoshua, and to all the rest of Israel, as it is written "all this word which I command you, that shall ye observe to do . . ."
 (Deuteronomy 13,1).
 For this reason, it is called the Oral Law.